Order of Charles III

 The Royal and Distinguished Spanish Order of Charles III (Real y Distinguida Orden Española de Carlos III; Abbr.: OC3), originally the Royal and Much Distinguished Order of Charles III (Real y Muy Distinguida Orden de Carlos III), is a knighthood and one of the three preeminent orders of merit bestowed by the Kingdom of Spain, alongside the Order of Isabella the Catholic (established in 1815) and the Order of Civil Merit (established in 1926).
-It was established by the King of Spain Charles III by means of the Royal Decree of 19 September 1771, with the motto Virtuti et mérito.
+It was established by King Charles III of Spain by means of the Royal Decree of 19 September 1771, with the motto Virtuti et mérito.
 It rewards political appointees, foreign heads of state and high-ranking government officials for their actions in benefit to Spain and the Crown.

 History

 Although the royal decree of creation was in September 1771, Charles III did not make the orders public that would regulate the distinction until 24 October.
 The reason for this lies in the origin of the Order.
-The future king and prince of Asturias, Charles IV, had been married for five years with no offspring, reason for which when his first child was born his grandfather, Charles III, wanted to leave evidence of his gratitude to God – to whom he declared having prayed to while waiting for the continuation of the dynasty – and, specifically, to the Virgin Mary in his advocacy of the Immaculate Conception and of whom he declared himself the profoundly devout king.
+The future king and prince of Asturias, Charles IV, had been married for five years with no offspring, reason for which when his first child was born his grandfather, Charles III, wanted to leave evidence of his gratitude to God, to whom he declared having prayed to while waiting for the continuation of the dynasty, and, specifically, to the Virgin Mary in his advocacy of the Immaculate Conception and of whom he declared himself the profoundly devout king.
 Like so, on the given date, when the king's daughter-in-law assisted the first religious affair with the child in her arms, the king wanted to publish the laws of concession, naming himself "Great Master of the Order" and giving his heirs, as long as they held the title "King of Spain", the same treatment and position.
 Although the child and various brothers died soon after, Charles III maintained his agreement, and the number of Crosses given was greatly reduced at the monarch's regret.

 The orders of creation demanded two requirements: to be "worthy and affectionate of His Highness".
 Two classes were created: the Knights Grand Cross and the Knights, also known as caballeros pensionados ("Pensioner Knights", or simply pensionados, "pensioners"), the monarch being discretional with his authorization, although it was limited to sixty of the former and two-hundred of the latter.

-Pope Clement XIV, on 21 February 1772, recognized the Order through papal bull and bestowed upon it the religious benefits, to the Order as well as its members, giving the Great Master all the capacity to decree in religious matters regarding the members, even absolution and apostolic blessing.
-The benefits of the members of the Order were of a different nature, later increasing with Pius VI.
+Pope Clement XIV recognized the Order through a papal bull of 21 February 1772, and bestowed upon it the religious benefits, to the Order as well as its members, giving the Great Master all the capacity to decree in religious matters regarding the members, even absolution and apostolic blessing.
+The benefits of the members of the Order were of a different nature, later increasing under his successor Pope Pius VI.